Gary-HUA/notebooks-of-professional/note/literature-reading&note/literature  reading and note.md

     14."depth map" images may contain occlusions, which make the global features unsettled.
 Additionally, contrasted with color images, the depth images do not have texture but it difficult to apply local differential operators like gradients on because they are generally too noisy in both spatial and tem- poral cases.
     15."random forests(RFs)"RF is a classifier combination that uses Decision Tree (DT)-based classifiers where every DT is made by randomly selecting the data from the available data.
     16."HMM":An HMM can be explained as a stochastic finite-state machine that can be used to model time sequential information.
 Basically, there are four major parts in a typical HMM: namely states, initial state distribution, state transition matrix, and state observation matrix.
 A state represents a property or condition that an HMM may have during a particular time.
 Initial state distribution indicates initially state probability ofan HMM.
 The state transition matrix characterizes the probabilities among the states and the observation matrix contains the observation probabilities from each state.
 Once the architecture ofan HMM is defined with the four components, the next step is to train the HMM.
 To train, the first step is to classify features into a specific number of clusters, generating a codebook consisting of the cluster centroids.
 Then from the codebook, symbol sequences are generated through vector quantization.
 These symbol sequences later are used to model sequential patterns in an HMM.
+    17:"forward spotting":the human activity or non-activity is segmented in the input sequence using forward spotting.
+A sliding window technique is used which computes the observation probability of activity or non-activity using a number of continuing observations within the sliding window,
 ~~~

 #### idea